b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

 Rationale: The personal log is useful as data for self-reflexivity and data mining and for coding this repository.

+## Sunday, September 28, 2025 ##

+Just got in the door.
+Set the hydrogen water kettle to 45°C. Turned on the kettle.
+Initiated log.
+Lots of walking.
+Some select procurement.
+Cross country jogging, balancework, proprioception callibration and passive stretching.
+Ended up fasting for j&st on 15 hours.
+Failed on the domestic front.
+Remiss with bells: giri and glock.
+Lamentation.
+Now, to prashadam: the feasting phase/eating window.
+Sri Sri Sri.

 ## Saturday, September 27, 2025 ##

 https://soundcloud.com/benign-hummingbird-hovering/27092025-m4a